 2024 School

-The 10-day school will be held from October 21 to November 1 in Arusha, Tanzania.
+The 11-day school was held from October 21 to November 1 in Arusha, Tanzania.
 Situated at the base of Mount Meru, Arusha is both a vibrant city and a gateway to the stunning natural beauty of northern Tanzania.
-Please read carefully through the text below before submitting your application.
-When you are ready, use the button further down to go to the application form.
+We received more than 300 applications for this call, and 22 students attended.

 brown tree on surrounded by brown grass during golden hour